 Paper waste is a big issue in business.
-In fact, it makes up the largest part of un-recycled waste that offices generate.
+If you can reduce paper waste in the workplace, you can have a positive impact on the environment.
+In fact, paper makes up the largest part of un-recycled waste that offices generate.
 According to research conducted by Kyocera, the average office worker in the UK uses up to 45 pieces of paper per day, and a staggering two-thirds of that is considered waste.

-Clearly, we need to make some changes to how we dispose of our paper, or better yet – learn how to be paperless.
+Clearly, we need to make some changes to how we dispose of our paper, reduce paper usage, or better yet – learn how to be paperless.

-As a digital solution, DocuSign is highly supportive of ways to save paper, and initiatives that aim to create awareness and promote responsible disposal.
-So, we thought we’d share a few of the ways we work without paper in the office, which you can adopt in yours.
+As a digital solution, DocuSign is highly supportive of ways to save paper and initiatives that aim to create awareness and promote responsible disposal.
+So, we thought we’d share a few of the ways we reduce paper waste in the workplace, which you can adopt in yours.

 1. Think before you print